-City of San Diego Draft Climate Action Plan.
-The February 2015 draft calls for increasing urban tree coverage by 15 percent by 2020 and by 25 percent by 2035.
-It also specifies completing an urban tree canopy assessment, implementing the urban forest management action plan, and hiring an Urban Forestry Program Manager.
+City of San Diego Climate Action Plan.
+The Climate Action Plan calls for increasing urban tree coverage by 15 percent by 2020 and by 25 percent by 2035.
+It also specifies completing an urban tree canopy assessment, implementing the urban forest management action plan, and hiring an Urban Forestry Program Manager, which has already been done.